December 2018 update: I moved from Westpac to Kina Bank to BSP Kundu Package and will stay with BSP for now.

 *Minimum balance of K500 needed at all times

-If you want an account with no fees, Kina Savings is the way to go; just keep a decent amount of cash in there.
+If you want an account with no fees, Kina Savings is the way to go.
 I switched to Kina briefly and overall had a good experience.
 The Kina branch in Vision City was very helpful over the weekend with lodging all the paperwork.
 Unfortunately, I had to leave Kina as their online banking system does not show transaction descriptions which is essential for our budgeting; see image below.
 I also had issues setting up 2FA with a Telikom PNG mobile number, had to use Digicel, and they don’t have a Debit card yet.

 Note: Kina has recently acquired ANZ’s commercial, retail and SME businesses in Papua New Guinea and I have been told are investing in “digital banking” in a big way.
 2019 will be a big year for Kina and some decent competition for BSP will be welcomed.